pemami4911/pemami4911.github.io/_posts/blog/2023-01-27-there-is-no-agi.md

 ## Powerful machines augment human intelligence

+I believe this popular AGI fantasy ignores the effect that increasingly powerful technologies will have on humans and the role that humans have to play.
-Rather, I think the situation we are in resembles a slowly evolving symbiosis of increasingly intelligent humans and machines.
+Rather, the situation we are in moreso resembles an evolving symbiosis of increasingly intelligent machines *and humans*.
-We are constantly making new powerful tools that further empower our own general intelligence---which I think of as *artificially augmented general intelligence* (AAGI for short?).
+We are constantly making newer, more powerful tools that further empower our own general intelligence---which I call *artificially augmented general intelligence* (AAGI).

 For example, today I use a Google Doc to temporarily expand my short-term memory while sitting in on a brainstorming meeting.
 We use satellites to augment our eyes to analyze the Earth's surface and microscopes to peer at things a nanometer long.
 We use Google Translate to speak to people in different languages, chat bots to help us write code faster, and supercomputers to forecast tomorrow's weather.
 Imagine how an alien from another solar system might react if they were to see us driving a car.
 They might think we have exoskeletons that we can take off and put on at will.
-We humans, or AAGIs, are constantly finding new ways to augment ourselves with artificial intelligences!
+We humans, or AAGIs, are constantly finding exciting ways to augment ourselves with artificial intelligences!

 ## Humans and machines as a single, cyber-physical organism

-If we agree that powerful machines can augment our intelligence, is it a stretch to view *homo sapiens* and machines as a *single cyber-physical* organism?
+If we agree that powerful machines augment our intelligence, is it a stretch to say that soon we will see *homo sapiens* and machines as a *single cyber-physical* organism?

-Let's imagine the point far along the tree of life where the line between what's human and and what's machine is totally blurred.
+Let's imagine the point far along the tree of life where the line between what's human and and what's machine has blurred completely.
 The AAGI cyber-physical organism that emerges at this point of convergence is likely totally inconceivable to us today.
 It will not resemble AGI in the pop culture sense.
-The truth is that this would take thousands or perhaps millions of years to happen, if it ever happens at all.
+A quick glance back at the tree of life suggests this might take thousands or perhaps millions of years to happen, if it ever happens at all.
-Evolution hasn't even reacted yet to the invention of the steam engine.
+Evolution hasn't really reacted yet to the invention of the steam engine.
 It won't happen next year.
 Or in 10 years.
 Or 100.

-Others are happy to call an embodied computational learning system with agency, capable of rapidly expanding its repertoire of real world skills, an "AGI".
-Would this represent a bifurcation of the branch *homo sapiens* in our tree of life---a new branch that has split off from our own?
+Others (including many scientists) are happy to call an embodied computational learning system with agency, capable of rapidly expanding its repertoire of real world skills, an "AGI".
+Would this represent a new bifurcation of the branch *homo sapiens* in our tree of life---a branch that has split off from our own?
-The crux of my perspective is that, in short answer, this is not the case.
+The crux of my perspective says that, in short answer, this is not the case.
-I believe we should not think about such systems outside of the context of their human designers and users.
+I believe we should not think about such tools outside of the context of their human designers and users.

 ## Human knowledge in AI research
 I don't think it is a hot take to say that out of the tired symbolists vs. connectionists debate, those arguing for the fusion of both paradigms were always right.